 It is too dangerous to be a trans activist

 What are the changes that you would like to see in Russia to make life safer for LGBT?

-This is a very difficult question because changes are needed on so many different levels.
-There need to be equal rights but also the reception of LGBT people among society needs to change because they are very often still seen negatively.
-I think that unfortunately, I have such a negative personal impression of Russia that I do not see much hope within the next ten or fifteen years.
+This is a very difficult question because changes are needed on so many levels.
+There need to be equal rights but also the reception of LGBT people in society needs to change because they are very regularly still seen negatively.
+I think that, unfortunately, I have such a negative personal impression of Russia that I do not see much hope within the next ten or fifteen years.